saikrishnabudi/saikrishnabudi/README.md

 # 💫 About Me:
-#### As a Data scientist i love to turning raw data into actionable insights.
+#### As a Data scientist i love to turning the raw data into actionable insights.

 Tools & Technologies: